 We do not sell or rent Personal Data to marketers or unaffiliated third parties.
 We share your Personal Data with trusted Data Processors, as outlined below.

 - Google Analytics.
 We use Google Analytics to monitor and analyze the use of our Service.
 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google utilizes the data collected to track and examine the use of our Service, to prepare reports on its activities and share them with other Google services.
 Google may use the Data collected to contextualize and personalize the ads of its own advertising network.
 We anonymize IP addresses before sending them to Google Analytics.
-You can opt-out of having your Usage Data available to Google Analytics by setting Performance Cookies to Inactive in the cookie settings for this Website.
+While we share anonymous Usage Data with Google, we do not share any Personal Data with Google.
 For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: https://policies.google.com/privacy

 Retention of data